Team Member Spotlight of the Month

 We love to feature our team members for their quality of work and assets they bring to the Partnership.
 Check back each month for a new team member spotlight.

-What inspired you to work in the disability field, and what keeps you motivated?
+What inspired you to work in the disability field and keeps you motivated?

 Can you share a memorable moment in your career that had a significant impact on you or the individuals you serve?